 What made me fall in love with this little secret island in the Bay of Naples was the view from Terra Murata.
 Here you can gaze at the tangle of houses painted in pink, yellow, blue and green tumbled towards Marina Corricella.
 At sunset the sun is setting behind and lighting up the sky in a blaze of orange and pink.
 And small fishing boats are dipping in the water.

-If you are staying at the island of Ischia, you can easily visit the prominent Amalfi Coast with iconic places like Positano, Amalfi and Sorrento.
-The boats from Ischia departs almost every day.
-You may need to spend a night or two if you travel to for instance Positano and Sorrento, because the return is often not convenient.
+If you are staying on the island of Ischia, you can easily visit the prominent Amalfi Coast with iconic places like Positano, Amalfi, and Sorrento.
+The boats from Ischia depart almost every day.
+You may need to spend a night or two if you travel to for instance Positano and Sorrento because the return is often not convenient.

-A day trip to Procida from Ischia is the perfect option if you want to experience another island, but don’t feel like waisting too much time on a boat.
+A day trip to Procida from Ischia is the perfect option if you want to experience another island, but don’t feel like wasting too much time on a boat.
 And maybe you don’t feel like getting into a tourist trap.
-The boats from Ischia departure every day from early morning to late night, and it will take you about 30 minutes to arrive at this little colorful island.
-In off season, late September to end of October, the boat will most likely just contain of local Italians going to work.
+The boats from Ischia depart every day from early morning to late night, and it will take you about 30 minutes to arrive at this little colorful island.
+In the off-season, from late September to the end of October, the boat will most likely just contain local Italians going to work.